suparngp/kotlin-multiplatform-projects/docs/docs/fs/README.md

         }
     }
     ```
-2. Add `implementation 'suparnatural-kotlin-multiplatform:fs-metadata:version'` to `commonMain`.
+2. Add `implementation 'com.suparnatural.kotlin:fs:version'` to `commonMain`.

-3. Add `implementation 'suparnatural-kotlin-multiplatform:fs-iosx64(or iosarm64):version'` to `iosMain`
-4. Add `implementation 'suparnatural-kotlin-multiplatform:fs-android:version'` to `androidMain`
-4. Add `implementation 'suparnatural-kotlin-multiplatform:fs-jvm:version'` to `jvmMain`
+> With the hierarchical project structure, you generally need to add the dependency to `commonMain` only.
+Other targets are also available in case you need to override this behavior.
 ## Usage

 Check out the [API Docs](https://suparngp.github.io/kotlin-multiplatform-projects/fs/docs/suparnatural-fs/index.html).